ligato/docs/docs/user-guide/concepts.md

 The VPP agent must start with the kvdbsync plugin using Redis as a connector (see code above or look over [this example][datasync-example]).
 The IP address and port number of the Redis server is defined in the [redis.conf file](http://download.redis.io/redis-stable/redis.conf) and must be provided to the VPP agent at startup.

-The [redis conf file][redis conf] is provided to the VPP agent using the flag `--redis-config=<path>`.
-Note that if the Redis conf file is not provided, the connector plugin will not be started and no connection will be established.
+The redis conf fileis provided to the VPP agent using the flag `--redis-config=<path>`.
+Note that if the Redis conf file is not provided, the connector plugin will not be started and the connection will not be established.
 If the Redis server is not reachable, the VPP agent may not start.

 !!! note "Important"
-    The Redis server is by default started with keyspace event notifications disabled.
+    By default, the Redis server is by default started with keyspace event notifications disabled.
 This means, no data change events are forwarded to the watcher.
 To enable this, use the `config SET notify-keyspace-events KA` command directly in the `redis-cli`, or change the settings in the Redis server startup config.

 ---